 “Your operating costs will be much higher if you install a unit that’s too large, since the bigger compressor will run unnecessarily,” Redmond said.
 “Oversizing also prevents proper dehumidification, because the system cools the space so quickly that it shuts off before removing enough moisture from the air.”

-Your local Bryant dealer uses precise calculations to determine the exact mini split size you need.
-Beyond simple square footage, five key factors influence the final decision:
+Your local dealer uses precise load calculations to tailor a solution to your specific needs.
+Beyond simple floor area, five key variables heavily influence the final decision:

 - Room Layout and Volume: Open floor plans and vaulted ceilings increase the volume of air that needs conditioning, often requiring more powerful units than standard rooms.